rsfutch77/rulette/software_descriptions/1-requirements.md

 [x] 6.4.1 Allow sessions to be ended by the host or automatically when all players leave (2 Points) [x] 6.4.2 Clean up session data to prevent orphaned sessions (1 Point) [ ] 6.5 Security and Access Control (2 Points)
-[ ] 6.5.1 Prevent unauthorized access to sessions (1 Point)
-[ ] 6.5.3 Limit players to only edit their existing session (1 Point)
-[ ] 6.5.4 Limit session creation globally to a rate of no more than 1000 players per day or that equivalent per minute if we assume games last 15 minutes each(1 Point)
 [ ] 6.5.4 Global Database killswitch, if there are more than 10,000 read/writes in a day, disable all read/write.
 You can create a new collection that only the server has access to which will keep track of the quantity of transactions and the date(1 Point)
 [ ] 6.6 Additional session cleanup
 [ ] 6.6.1 Play again button correctly clears session